apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/index.md

 ### Git {#git}

-In one of the later lessons, we'll be learning how to integrate our actor on the Apify platform with a Github repository.
+In one of the later lessons, we'll be learning how to integrate our actor on the Apify platform with a GitHub repository.
 For this, you'll need to understand at least the basics of [Git](https://git-scm.com/docs).
 Here's a [great tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) to help you get started with Git.

 ### Docker {#docker}